An identification system based on the explicit isomorphism problem: Preliminaries

-It is well known (see \cite[Chapter 15]{Pi}) that a cyclic algebra is a central simple algebra over $K$ of dimension $n^2$.
-Moreover, the cyclic algebra $(L|K,\sigma, a)$ is isomorphic to $M_n(K)$ if and only if $a$ is a norm in the extension $L|K$.
-We conclude by the definition of an order in a central simple algebra: \begin{definition} Let $R$ be an integral domain with quotient field $K$.
-Let $\A$ be a central simple $K$-algebra.
-A subring $O$ of $\A$ is an order if it contains 1 and is a finitely generated $R$-module which contains a $K$-basis of $\A$ (i.e., $O\otimes_R K=\A$). \end{definition}

-An order is called maximal, if it is maximal with respect to inclusion.
+\begin{theorem} (\cite{Pi}, p.278) Let $\mathbb{L}$ be a cyclic extension of $\mathbb{K}$ and let $a\in \mathbb{K}\setminus\{0\}$.
+A cyclic algebra $(\mathbb{L}|\mathbb{K},\sigma, a)$ is isomorphic to $M_n(\mathbb{K})$ if and only if $a$ is a norm in the extension $\mathbb{L}|\mathbb{K}$. \end{theorem} We define orders in central simple algebras: \begin{definition}[\cite{Reiner}, p.108] Let $R$ be an integral domain with quotient field $\mathbb{K}$.
+Let $\A$ be a central simple $\mathbb{K}$-algebra.
+A subring $O$ of $\A$ is an order if it contains 1 and is a finitely generated $R$-module which contains a $\mathbb{K}$-basis of $\A$ (i.e., $O\otimes_R \mathbb{K}=\A$). \end{definition} An order is called maximal, if it is maximal with respect to inclusion.
 Maximal orders are non-commutative analogues of the ring of integers in algebraic number fields.
-For further details on maximal orders the reader is referred to Reiner's monograph \cite{Reiner}.
+For further details on maximal orders the reader is referred to Reiner's monograph \cite{Reiner}. \begin{theorem} (Noether-Skolem \cite{Pi}, p.230) Let $\A$ be a finite dimensional central simple $\mathbb{K}$-algebra and let $\B$ be a simple $\mathbb{K}$-algebra.
+Let $f,g: \B \rightarrow \A$ be two $\mathbb{K}$-algebra homomorphisms.
+Then there exists an invertible element $x \in \A$, such that $f(b) = xg(b)x^{-1}$ for all $b \in \B$. \end{theorem}